oneapi-src/oneDPL/documentation/library_guide/parallel_api/buffers_and_usm.rst

 When using device USM, such as allocated by ``malloc_device``, manually copy data to this memory before calling oneDPL algorithms, and copy it back once the algorithms have finished execution.

-Use Host-side std::vector
+Use Host-Side std::vector
 -----------------------------

-|onedpl_long| parallel algorithms can be called with ordinary (host-side) iterators, as seen in the
+SYCL parallel algorithms can be called with ordinary (host-side) iterators, as seen in the example below.
-example below.
 In this case, a temporary SYCL buffer is created, and the data is copied to this buffer.
 After processing of the temporary buffer on a device is complete, the data is copied back